openaire/openaire-catalogue-docs/docs/downloads/alternative-model/funder.md

 # Funder

-Information about the funder funding the project
+Information about the funder funding the project.

 ### fundingStream